mongodb/specifications/source/server-selection/server-selection-tests.rst

 4. Create a client with both mongoses' addresses in its seed list, appName="loadBalancingTest", and localThresholdMS=30000.

+   * localThresholdMS is set to a high value to help avoid a single mongos being selected too many times due to a random spike in latency in the other mongos.

 5. Using CMAP events, ensure the client's connection pools for both mongoses have been saturated, either via setting minPoolSize=maxPoolSize or executing operations.

+   * This helps reduce any noise introduced by connection establishment latency during the actual server selection tests.

 6. Start 10 concurrent threads / tasks that each run 10 `findOne` operations
    with empty filters using that client.